 It’s World Book Day on the 5th March, and thousands of children across the country are dressing up as their favourite fictional character and clutching their £1 book tokens.
-However, the day is not just for kids, so we’ve decided to tempt all the bookworms out there with this list of book-inspired getaways!
+However, the day is not just for kids, so we’ve decided to tempt all the bookworms out there with this list of literary holidays around the globe!

 Stieg’s Stockholm from The Millennium Trilogy

 Stieg Larsson’s Millennium Trilogy took the world by storm and now you can follow in the footsteps of its protagonists Lisbeth Salander and Mikael Blomkvist with a trip to Stockholm.
 A walking tour takes you to some of the key locations from the book and ties these in with relevant local history.
 Take a break after all that walking at Mellqvists Kaffebar, both Stieg and Mikael’s café of choice, featured in the books!